JoshyBoi222/java-frameworks/README.md

 C.  Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.

-Changed Shop Title and Heading
 File: mainscreen.html
 Line: 14
 Change: Changed the content inside <title> tag from "My Bicycle Shop" to "Little Bit Better"

 File: mainscreen.html
 Line: 19
 Change:  Change the content inside <h1> tag from "Shop" to "Little Bit Better"

-Changed the Parts Section Heading and Added Parts
 File: mainscreen.html
 Line: 21
 Change: Changed the content inside <h1> tag from "Parts" to "Components".

 File: mainscreen.html
 Lines: 30-34
 Change: Added the parts: “CPU”, “Motherboard”, “RAM”, “Storage” and “Power Supply”

-Changed the Products Section Heading and Added Products
 File: mainscreen.html
 Line: 56
 Change: Changed the content inside <h2> tag from “Products” to “Devices”

 File: mainscreen.html
 Line: 70-74
 Change: Added the products: “Work Station”, “Desktop”, “Laptop”, “Gaming PC” and “Smartphone”